unixorn/awesome-zsh-plugins/README.md

 * [ubuntualiases](https://github.com/GuilleDF/zsh-ubuntualiases) - Ubuntu 16 aliases.
 * [ugit](https://github.com/Bhupesh-V/ugit) - Lets you undo your last `git` operation.
 * [undollar](https://github.com/zpm-zsh/undollar) - Strips the dollar sign from the beginning of the terminal prompt.
+* [unique-id](https://github.com/z-shell/zsh-unique-id) - provides a unique number that identifies a running Zshell session, in its shell variable `$ZUID_ID`.
+Besides this unique number, also a unique codename is provided, in shell variable `$ZUID_CODENAME`.
+An example use case is to hold logs in files `.../mylog-${ZUID_CODENAME}.log`, so that two different Zshells will not write to the same file at the same time.
 * [up (cjayross)](https://github.com/cjayross/up) - A simple way to navigate up through directories.
 * [up (peterhurford)](https://github.com/peterhurford/up.zsh) - Adds an up command to `cd` multiple levels up.
 * [update-zsh](https://github.com/AndrewHaluza/zsh-update-plugin) - Updates custom oh-my-zsh plugins.
 Only works with the oh-my-zsh framework.